 The Renaissance era, spanning the 14th to the 17th century, marked a profound cultural awakening in Europe.
 This period celebrated the revival of classical antiquity, blending humanist ideals with artistic innovation.
-Central to this rebirth was the profound influence of Greek mythology, which inspired countless masterpieces.
 Artists like Sandro Botticelli and Michelangelo seamlessly wove mythological themes into their works, reflecting a harmonious blend of ancient stories and Renaissance humanism.

 Sandro Botticelli: Mythology in Motion

 Sandro Botticelli was one of the most notable Renaissance painters who masterfully incorporated Greek mythology into his art.
-His famous painting, The Birth of Venus (c.
-1484-1486), epitomizes this influence.
-The artwork portrays the goddess Venus emerging from the sea on a shell, symbolizing divine beauty and love.
-Botticelli drew inspiration from ancient sculptures and texts, translating mythological narratives into ethereal visual forms.
-His use of soft lines and delicate colors captured the elegance and idealism inherent in Greek mythology art.
+His famous painting, His use of soft lines and delicate colors captured the elegance and idealism inherent in Greek mythology art.

 Michelangelo: The Fusion of Myth and Human Form